 For a traditional tasting, where the goal is to experience the spirit exactly as the distiller intended, room temperature is the way to go.
 This allows all the complex aromas and flavors to present themselves fully.
 However, if you’re looking for a smoother, more refreshing experience, a little chill can be a great thing.
 It all depends on the occasion and your personal preference.
 We’ll walk through the most common approaches so you can decide what works best for you and your bottle of bourbon.

-Why Room Temperature is Best for Neat Pours
+Why Room Temperature Is Often Best

 If you’re drinking your bourbon neat (meaning, with nothing else in the glass), serving it at room temperature is the classic choice for a reason.
 When bourbon is at a neutral temperature, typically between 60 and 65°F, its full character is on display.
 You can pick up on all the subtle notes, from caramel and vanilla to oak and spice, without any interference from heat or cold.
 This is the best way to get a true sense of the bourbon’s profile and appreciate the craftsmanship that went into it.
 A beginner’s guide to drinking bourbon will almost always recommend starting here to train your palate.

-How Temperature Changes the Flavor
+How Temperature Affects the Flavor Profile

 Temperature directly impacts which flavors and aromas you perceive in your glass.
 Colder temperatures tend to mute the bourbon’s aroma and can numb your taste buds slightly, which softens the alcohol’s bite but can also hide some of the more delicate flavor notes.
 On the flip side, serving bourbon too warm can cause the alcohol vapors to become more aggressive, potentially overpowering the nuanced flavors you’re trying to enjoy.
 Finding that sweet spot, just at or slightly below room temperature, allows the spirit to be expressive without being overwhelming.
 It’s all about finding a happy medium where the flavors are vibrant and the alcohol is in balance.